cloudsmith/geppetto/org.cloudsmith.geppetto.forge.maven.plugin/README.md

 The GitHub Publisher for Puppet Forge modules

 The publisher is in the form of a Maven plug-in that in turn executes code from the [Geppetto](http://cloudsmith.github.com/geppetto/) code-base.
 The plug-in can execute two goals, ___validate___ and ___publish___.

 ## General Operation

-The plug-in will scan a _modulesRoot_ directory for files named _Modulefile_ or _metadata.json_.
+The plug-in will scan a _modulesRoot_ directory for files named _Modulefile_, _pom.xml_, or _metadata.json_.
 Any directory found that contains such a file with be considered to be a module and will participate in the validation.
 A check is made whether a module is already published or to avoid that the same version is published twice.
 In essence, running _validate_ and _publish_ on a code base where no module versions have changed will not cause any attempts to publish.
 All modules will still be validated though.

 ## The _validate_ goal